AI Advantage Framework: Step 2

 Design extraction & validation

-We build for variability, confidence checking, and human review where it actually adds value—not where it floods teams with avoidable correction work.
+We build for variability, confidence checking, and human review where it actually adds value.
+Production reliability over demo performance.

 04